HTLC

 Periodicity in Music

 Similar patterns can be found in the rhythms of music.
-For example the polyrhythms of sub-saharan African music interlace more than one different rhythm at once.
-One drummer might be playing every third beat (black dots), and another musician clapping on the first of every four beats (red dots), meaning they would only play on the same beat at the same time every four bars.
-Below is a simplified visualization of just two polyrhythms that might relate to the points of convergence of two spiro gears:
+For example, the polyrhythms of sub-Saharan African music interlace different rhythms at once.
+One drummer might be playing every third beat (red dots), and another musician clapping on the first of every four beats (blue dots), meaning they would only play on the same beat at the same time every four bars.
+Below is a simplified visualization of just two polyrhythms:

 Hypotrochoid Patterns

 The red curve is a hypotrochoid drawn as the smaller black circle (r) rolls around inside the larger blue circle (R).
-The distance of the pen from the center of the smaller black circle is represented as d. (parameters are R = 5, r = 3, d = 5). *Images borrowed from https://en.wikipedia.org/wiki/Hypotrochoid
+The distance of the pen from the center of the smaller black circle is represented as d. (parameters are R = 5, r = 3, d = 5). *Image borrowed from here.

 One of the underlying math principles represented in the Spiro designs are called Hypotrochoid patterns (shown above).
 These are algorithmic graphs that Spiro allows young people to play with the mathematics of hypotrochoid graphs without needing to first understand the more abstract equations behind them.
 By experimenting with the different gear parameters and their resulting designs, honing their own aesthetic motivations, and following their mathematical intuitions, students are developing their own understanding of this graphing concept/phenomena.